Chris-airobot/PhD_first_demo/README.md

 ## Dec 6:
 - Finally fixed the problem of wrong graps pose, it is actually due to the different settings bettwen the kinova_gen3_lite robot's end effector's frame axis and the UR series robot's end effector's frame axis
 - Changed the Grasp Pose transformation

+## Dec 13:
+- Changes the structure of the code, also looks at the low-level control of the robot
+- Next step is thinking about controlling the speed and how to rule of the box so that GPD does not consider the box as the object to grasp